Strangemother/django-trim/docs/models/live.md

 ---

-the `trim.live` object can replace a standard import or the `app.get_model` function.
+The `trim.live` object can replace a standard import or the `app.get_model` function.

 Before: